 - Squeeze of 1/2 a lime

 - In a large saute/frying pan, add the vegetable oil over medium-high heat, then add onion and pepper.
 Cook for a few minutes until translucent.
 Add garlic and cook for another minute at most.
 DO NOT burn the garlic or it will be bitter and terrible.

 - Add beef to the same pan and cook until browned, making sure to break it up with a wooden spoon.
 Add 1/2 tsp salt and black pepper to taste, stir to combine.

 - Drain any excess fat from the pan and add the meat/onion mixture to the slow cooker.

 - Add the rest of the ingredients (including the other 1/2 tsp of salt), except for the beans.
-They will get mushy if you cook them for too long, so I add them in when it’s nearly done.
+They will get mushy if you cook them for too long, so I add them in towards the end when it’s nearly done.

 - Cook on low for 5-6 hours, or high 3-4 hours.
 Near the last hour, add the can of beans and stir to combine.
-Adjust seasoning as necessary, but I think a squeeze of fresh lime and a pinch of cheddar cheese is all you’ll need.
+Adjust seasoning as necessary, but I think a squeeze of fresh lime and a pinch of cheddar cheese/scallions are all you’ll need.